yorunaka/SakuyaAI/README.md

 # SakuyaAI
-this is my project to create a personal assistant AI using python and LangChain
+trying to create a personal chatbot using python and LangChain